fosgate29/sale-box/README.md

 ### Overview

-This box comes with everything you need to create a new Token Sale.
+It is a Truffle Box and it comes with everything you need to create a new Token Sale.
+Here you can find more information about installing [Truffle](http://truffleframework.com/) if you don't have it installed.

 ### Installing

 Run this command to create a new Truffle project with this box: